framps/raspiBackupDoc/en/src/smart-recycle.md

 ## Options

 The intelligent rotation strategy is activated with the `--smartRecycle` option.
-The storage quantities can be redefined with the `--smartRecycleOptions` option.
+The storage quantities can be configured with the `--smartRecycleOptions` option.
 The `--smartRecycleOptions "7 4 12 3"` option is active by default.
 With `--smartRecycleOptions "0 4 12 0"`, for example, the last 4
 weekly and the last 12 monthly backups are retained.